ynikitenko/yarsync/docs/yarsync.1.md

 For complete details, see FILTER RULES section of **rsync**(1).

     While convenient for everyday use, filters make backup more difficult.
-To synchronize repository with them, one has to remember that it has subdirectories that need to be synchronized too.
+To synchronize a repository with them, one has to remember that it has subdirectories that need to be synchronized too.
 If the remote repository had its own filters, that would make synchronization even more unreliable.
 Therefore filters are generally discouraged: **pull** and **push** ignore